gregsexton/origami.el/README.md

 of the supplied origami interactive functions.
 I recommend binding these to keys of your choice in the `origami-mode-map`.

+There is also `global-origami-mode` if you just want to enable origami everywhere.
+For any major-mode that doesn't have explicit support, origami will use the indentation of the buffer to determine folds.

-This has been tested on Emacs 24.3 and 24.4.
+Origami has been tested on Emacs 24.3, 24.4 and 24.5.

 # What can it do?

 Origami works by parsing the buffer to determine a fold structure.
-(Currently there is only support for determining the fold structure using a parser.)

 The following commands are supplied to manipulate folds in the buffer: